acagastya/quotes/quotes/the-lack-of-3b154e99/the-lack-of-3b154e99.md

 tags: [ 'Assertion', 'Evidence', 'Ignorance', 'Logic', 'Reasoning', 'Understanding']
 title: "The lack of understanding of something is not evidence for God.
 It's evidence of lack of understanding."
 unverified: false
-where: 'in a debate titled "Is There Evidence for God?".'
 ---

 # *The lack of understanding of something is not evidence for God.
 It's evidence of lack of understanding.*